Random ramblings about Mac, Python, TeX, programming, and more | | | |

 brew link --force python@3.10

-The midle step is only necessary if you already installed Python (version 3.9) with Homebrew.
+The middle step is only necessary if you already have installed Python (version 3.9) with Homebrew.
 The final step is to install PySide6 with pip:

 pip3 install pyside6